abanks72/philonet/readme.md

 ## Features

-The Philosopher Influence Network Visualization project offers a range of features to explore the connections and influences among philosophers throughout history.
+Philonet offers a range of features to explore the connections and influences among philosophers throughout history.
 Some of the key features include:

 - **Dynamic Visualization:** Visualize the philosopher network using D3.js, built from Python's NetworkX library, which provides an interactive and dynamic graph visualization.